 The raw aerial imagery was corrected for lens distortion, band spatial alignment, sensor non-linearity and dark current effects using the Intergraph Z/I Post-Processing Software (PPS).
 The PPS corrected imagery has a linear radiance response (as required by Equation (1)), with zero offset (i.e. c1=0).
 This corrected imagery was orthorectified using existing aerotriangulation data supplied by NGI and a 5 m resolution digital elevation model (DEM) (Van Niekerk 2014).

-Landsat surface reflectance (Schmidt et al. 2012) could be a useful source of reference data, due to its relatively high spatial resolution of 30 m.
-There were however no suitable Landsat images available for this study.
-Consequently, a MODIS MCD43A4 composite image for the period from 25 January 2010 to 9 February 2010 was selected as a reference for the homogenisation.
+A MODIS MCD43A4 composite image for the period from 25 January 2010 to 9 February 2010 was selected as a reference for the homogenisation.
 This image has a 500 m resolution and contains NBAR data composited from the best values over a 16-day period.
 The MODIS NBAR data has been processed with atmospheric and BRDF correction procedures (Strahler and Muller 1999) and is recognised as a reliable reference source for cross calibration (Gao et al. 2013; Li, Yang, and Wang 2012; Jiang and Li 2009; Liu et al. 2004).
 The NBAR data accuracy has been verified in a number of studies and is accurate to ‘well less than 5% albedo at the majority of the validation sites’ (MODIS Land Team 2014).
 MODIS was also selected as it has similar spectral bands to the Intergraph DMC.
 Bands 4, 1, 3 and 2 from the MODIS sensor were used to correspond to the red, green, blue and NIR bands from the DMC sensor respectively.
+While Landsat surface reflectance (Schmidt et al. 2012) could be a useful source of reference data due to its relatively high spatial resolution of 30 m, no cloud-free Landsat imagery concurrent (or near-concurrent) to the aerial imagery was available for testing in the case study.

 The PPS processed imagery has zero offset, so the parameter c1 from Equation (7) was zero and the atmospheric reflectance, ρa, was small as the surveys were conducted on clear days, meaning that C was small.
 For the purposes of the case study, C was ignored and only the gain, M, was estimated.
 With only one parameter to estimate, a sliding window of one pixel was used to achieve the best possible spatial resolution in the M raster.
 The gain-only simplification is given support by the results of Collings et al. (2011) who found the gain term in their linear model to carry the majority of the corrective effect.
 Nevertheless, it must be acknowledged that this is an initial approach and subsequent studies should be conducted to investigate the effects of including C. The blue channel in particular could benefit from the inclusion of the offset term due to its haze sensitivity.